letelescope/ascom-flat-panel/README.md

 ## Construction

 ### Why a "motorized flat panel" ?
-And do we mean by "motorized flat panel" ?
+And what do we mean by "motorized flat panel" ?

 In this scenario a flat panel is made of two things
 - A light panel with variable brightness